Layla

 Treatment & Wound Care

-We treated her with 3 months of specialised anti-biotics, as determined by the culture and sensitivity test, and for the first 2 months, we changed her bandages and cleaned the wound mostly daily.
+We treated her with 3 months of specialised anti-biotics, as determined by the culture and sensitivity test, and for the first 2 months, we changed her bandages and cleaned the wound daily.

 As it began to heal, she stopped wanting to gnaw at it, and we were able to change it every 2 days, and then every 3 days, and eventually it healed completed.